 Backlinks work very similarly to real life WOM (Word-Of-Mouth) referrals.
 Let’s take a hypothetical coffee shop, Jenny’s Coffee, as an example:

-• Referrals from others = good sign of authority
+- Referrals from others = good sign of authority

-Example: Many different people have all told you that Jenny’s Coffee is the best in town
+Example: Many different people have all told you that Jenny’s Coffee is the best in town - Referrals from yourself = biased, so not a good sign of authority

-• Referrals from irrelevant or low-quality sources = not a good sign of authority and could even get you flagged for spam
+Example: Jenny claims that Jenny’s Coffee is the best in town - Referrals from irrelevant or low-quality sources = not a good sign of authority and could even get you flagged for spam

-Example: Jenny paid to have people who have never visited her coffee shop tell others how good it is.
+Example: Jenny paid to have people who have never visited her coffee shop tell others how good it is. - No referrals = unclear authority

 Example: Jenny’s Coffee might be good, but you’ve been unable to find anyone who has an opinion so you can’t be sure.